fulgencc/giphy-search-clone/README.md

 Using GIPHY's autocomplete endpoint.
 I think the style could be improved upon.

 ## Dynamic Grid
-Using Bootstrap rows/columns, GIFs are automatically added to a grid in columns of 4.
+Using Bootstrap rows/columns, GIFs are automatically added to a grid.
+Grid will resize based on browser width.

 ## Infinite Scrolling
 16 new entries at a time.